lemonce/lemonce.net/source/docs/guide/index.md

 ---
 **create test suite in work space**

-Same as creating a test case, test suite can be create in the work space, in order to facilitate the management of the cases.
+Similar to creating a test case, test suite can be created in the work space, in order to facilitate the management of the cases.

 **one key to output test suite**